Improving Shape Awareness and Interpretability in Deep Networks Using Geometric Moments: Deep geometric moments

 \subsection{DGM classification model}

-The proposed DGM network as shown in Figure \ref{fig:arch} makes uses of computed coordinate bases, convolution network based features, and affine transformation estimation, trainable end-to-end.
-The functionality of the model comprises of: $1)$ image feature pipeline that transforms an image to features through ResNet blocks, and $2)$ geometric moment pipeline that generates the bases, computes the affine parameters and moments.
-The proposed model does not use any pooling layer or reduces the spatial dimensions across the networks.
+The proposed DGM network for the image classification task is shown in Fig. \ref{fig:arch}.
+It uses the computed coordinate bases, convolution network-based features, and affine transformation estimation and is trained end-to-end.
+The functionality of the model comprises of: $1)$ an image feature pipeline that transforms an image to features through ResNet blocks, and $2)$ a geometric moment pipeline that generates the bases and computes the affine parameters and moments.
+The proposed model does not use any pooling layer or reduce the spatial dimensions across the networks.
 This preserves the shape of the object, as opposed to pooling or reducing the spatial dimension that distorts the final reconstructed shape, limiting its interpretability.
-We also use the same number of feature channels in each ResNet layers for simplicity.
+For simplicity, we also use the same number of feature channels in each ResNet layer.

-As shown in Figure \ref{fig:arch}, \textit{Level-1}, uses the canonical coordinate grid to generate the bases, and the ResNet block to generate feature from the image.
+As shown in Fig. \ref{fig:arch}, \textit{Level-1} uses the canonical coordinate grid to generate bases and the ResNet block to generate features from the image.
 We then project this feature on the bases to compute the moments.
-The projected feature acts as an attention map, and is added back to the original feature.
+The projected feature acts as an attention map and is added to the original feature.
 This feature map and geometric moments are then passed to \textit{Level-2}.

-The \textit{Level-2} contains a ResNet block to further process the features.
+The \textit{Level-2} contains a ResNet block to process the features further.
 This level also predicts the affine parameters based on the moments from the previous level and transforms the coordinate grid to regenerate the bases.
-Figure \ref{fig:arch} shows only two levels, but one can repeat the \textit{Level-2} block multiple times for added depth.
-The moments from the final level are used as an input to fully-connected layer to generate class probabilities for the classification task.
+Fig. \ref{fig:arch} shows only two levels, but one can repeat the \textit{Level-2} block multiple times for added depth.
+The moments from the final level are used as input to the fully-connected layer to generate class probabilities for the classification task.

-\textbf{Feature Visualization:} To visualize the shape-awareness brought by the DGM approach, we describe a particular to visualize the learnt features, that also highlight the object shape.
+\textbf{Feature Visualization:} To visualize the shape awareness brought by the DGM approach, we describe a particular to visualize the learned features that highlight the object's shape.
 By the uniqueness theorem \cite{hu1962visual}, moments can be used to reconstruct the original input, provided the bases are complete.
-In our case, our learnt bases are under-complete.
+In our case, our learned bases are under-complete.
 Using the moments as combination weights on the projected features given by: